 Doctors moved on to remove the fluid in John’s lungs and performed other procedures.
 After the surgery, John was back to the ICU.
 He remained unconscious as dialysis was continued at the bedside.
 His wife and family members occasionally came for a visit.
 Some families would drive from out of state and stay for days struggling to see and attend to him.
 It was challenging to have a meaningful interaction given the environment and busyness in the ICU.

 Like John, many patients might have been suffering needlessly for months.
 Health crises, hospital visits, futile procedures, and ICU confinement can become characteristically regular activities toward the end of life.
-These can be a very distressing experience not only for patients but also their families who attend to them.
+These can be a very distressing experience not only for patients but also for their families who attend to them.

 In John’s case, the family was more focused on the so-called “treatment at all cost.”
-They were in a busy hospital setting, rather than being in an environment where they can talk, reminisce the past, talk with a professional staff or pray with a chaplain to prepare themselves spiritually and emotionally for end of life.
+They were in a busy hospital setting, rather than being in an environment where they can talk, reminisce about the past, talk with a professional staff or pray with a chaplain to prepare themselves spiritually and emotionally for the end of life.

-John died after three weeks in the ICU with ventilator and other contraptions.
+John died after three weeks in the ICU with a ventilator and other contraptions.
 It would have been a different experience for John, and his family had they tried to fully understand his condition, communicate with each other and their doctors with openness.
 They might have opted for comfort rather than aggressive care.